manuelbua/gitver/README.md

 One of the main reasons for this script to exists is to be able to also automatically update the project own's version information *blob* (e.g. `VersionInfo.java`, `version.py`, ...) or some other external file with the project's version information.

-I usually keep it *excluded* from the repository itself with a `.gitignore` directive, not only there would be no point in tracking it, but also it would be highly impractical, given that each time it updates the repository becomes **dirty** again.
+If you plan to compile template often very often, then you may want to exclude them from the repository, with a `.gitignore` directive.

 ## Template format